guidosch/bikecounterUI/README.md

 2. Go to GCP Firestore: Create an entry in the collection 'internal-deviceId-trail-ct' (use: add similar document)
 3. Go to GCP Firestore: Add entry to the collection 'internal-recent-status'  (use: add similar document)
 4. Go to GCP Firestore: Optional: Add new collection for the new trail e.g. 'my-new-trail-xy'
-5. In this repository: Add new entry in the `Trails.ts` file
+5. In this repository: Add new entry in the `Trails.ts` file.
+6. Set visibility of trail to roles.
+Hidden true means, that only "admin" role can see this trail and "user" role not.